JanHerca/urantiapedia/output/wikijs/en/article/Georges_Michelson_Dupont/Le_LU_dans_les_Groupes_d_Etude.md

 ### Some examples of questions and comments

 - _Reduce confusion by authoritatively eliminating errors._ The following quote from the Bible contains an error. “_It is through the Son that God created the universes, and it is to him that he has destined the ownership of all things._” It is authoritatively corrected by the following sentence: “_. . .
-It is by the Sons of God that the universes were made, . . ._”. ([UB 1:0.1](/en/The_Urantia_Book/1#p0_1))
+It is by the Sons of God that the universes were made, . . ._”. (<a id="a306_371"></a>[UB 1:0.1](/en/The_Urantia_Book/1#p0_1))

 > “_The barbarous idea of appeasing an angry God, of propitiating an offended Lord, of winning the favor of Deity through sacrifices and penance and even by the shedding of blood, represents a religion wholly puerile and primitive, a philosophy unworthy of an enlightened age of science and truth.
 Such beliefs are utterly repulsive to the celestial beings and the divine rulers who serve and reign in the universes.
-It is an affront to God to believe, hold, or teach that innocent blood must be shed in order to win his favor or to divert the fictitious divine wrath._” ([UB 4:5.4](/en/The_Urantia_Book/4#p5_4))
+It is an affront to God to believe, hold, or teach that innocent blood must be shed in order to win his favor or to divert the fictitious divine wrath._” (<a id="a308_572"></a>[UB 4:5.4](/en/The_Urantia_Book/4#p5_4))

 The Divine Counselor here denounces the Christian dogma of the death of Christ on the cross for the remission of the sins of men.

 - Present cosmic data in a way that illuminates the spiritual teachings contained in the accompanying revelation.

 > The myriads of planetary systems were all made to be eventually inhabited by many different types of intelligent creatures, beings who could know God, receive the divine affection, and love him in return.
 The universe of universes is the work of God and the dwelling place of his diverse creatures.
-“God created the heavens and formed the earth; he established the universe and created this world not in vain; he formed it to be inhabited.” ([UB 1:0.2](/en/The_Urantia_Book/1#p0_2))
+“God created the heavens and formed the earth; he established the universe and created this world not in vain; he formed it to be inhabited.” (<a id="a314_444"></a>[UB 1:0.2](/en/The_Urantia_Book/1#p0_2))

 The Divine Counselor unveils the transcendent purpose of the universe that science cannot formulate in order to place man in a context of cosmic brotherhood illuminating his personal and spiritual relationship with God, his Father and his loving creator.